-The SA Working Sheepdog Association holds training schools for anyone interested in learning how to train or work a sheepdog.
+The SA Working Sheepdog Association holds training schools for:

 The days are broken into several sessions of both theory and practical, giving each participant opportunities to learn about a concept and then put it into practice with their dog on sheep.